zuedev/the-lost-library/The Archives/D&D 5E Player Primer/source/rules.md

 ### Critical Initiative

-Getting a critical success on initiative rolls changes their bonus action into a normal action for their first turn, whereas a critical fail restricts them to only movement or an action with no bonus actions.
+Getting a critical success on initiative rolls grants an additional action on your first turn.

 ### Lucky Feat Fix